AKlRA/EduQuest/README.md

 ## Tech Stack

-ProctoAI-MERN utilizes a range of technologies to provide its comprehensive functionality.
+EduQuest utilizes a range of technologies to provide its comprehensive functionality.
 The key technologies and dependencies used in this project include:

 ### Backend